bismasaeed00/Gallery-image-upload/README.md

 # Gallery-image-upload

+## Reason of selection:
+As a mobile developer, I don't usually interect with backend so I have choosen a task which was less focused on Backend and more on Frontend.

+## Test Environment
+Xcode Simulator.

-## Design Pattern: MVP
+## Design Pattern
-## Tested only on simulator

-### I have set database rules to accept without authentication.
-### Error on upload, just notifying user to unsuccessful upload.
-### It should show proper error message which is received from the server.

-Todo:
-Crop and rotate image
+MVP

+## Backend
+I have used Firebase storage for this project.
+For test purposes, there are no read/write rules for authentication.
+Anyone can read and write the data.